MicrosoftDocs/appcenter-docs/docs/sdk/push/react-native-android.md

 * Add `, "enable_push_in_javascript": true` before the last `}` of the file.
 * Once you get approval from the user to use Push at runtime, call `Push.setEnabled(true)`.

-After calling `Push.setEnabled(true)` once, the Push service will be started automatically the next time the application restarts.
+After calling `Push.setEnabled(true)` once, App Center Push will be started automatically the next time the application restarts.